 The Campus Voice is a weekly student newsletter that publicizes campus events, news items which impact the student body, sports events, student birthdays, and weekly cafeteria menus.
 Copies are distributed to students, faculty, and staff via e-mail and are published online.
 Click here to access the latest edition of The Campus Voice.

 A student staff is responsible for the publication of ALC’s yearbook, The Talon.
 ALC students are able to apply each year for membership on the staff.
 Staff members are responsible for taking photographs, doing layouts and copy sheets, selling ads, etc.

-Alice Lloyd College is a member of the National Association of Intercollegiate Athletics (NAIA) and the Kentucky Intercollegiate Athletic Conference (KIAC).
-The conference includes teams from Kentucky, Indiana, Tennessee, Missouri, and Pennsylvania.
+Alice Lloyd College is a dual member of the National Association of Intercollegiate Athletics (NAIA) and the National Christian College Athletics Association (NCCAA).
+Through the NAIA, Alice Lloyd College participates in the River States Conference (RSC).

 Student-athletes at Alice Lloyd College must be in compliance with all College and NAIA guidelines for eligibility.
 Student-athletes must pass a minimum of 24 hours of coursework during their last two terms of attendance, and must demonstrate progression toward a degree in accordance to College and NAIA regulations.